eldankit/mini-rag-students/README.md

 - **Smooth Animations**: Hover effects and transitions

 ### 🔧 Technical Features
+- **MinIO Object Storage**: All uploaded files are stored in MinIO for scalability and reliability
+- **ChromaDB Vector Database**: All document embeddings are stored in ChromaDB for fast semantic search
+- **Document Processing Pipeline**: Supports PDF, DOCX, PPTX, and TXT; extracts, chunks, and embeds text
+- **Multilingual Semantic Search**: Search in English or Hebrew and retrieve relevant content in either language
+- **Cross-language Retrieval**: Ask in one language, find answers in another
 - **Real-time Status**: Live backend connection indicator with automatic health checks
 - **API Integration**: Seamless communication between frontend and backend
 - **CORS Configuration**: Properly configured for cross-origin requests